-Approved leave of a member voluntarily accepting a shift assignment as a result of an interim bidding process or return to their original shift assignment as a result of the return of the member whose absence initiated the posting will be subject to review based upon manpower levels and operational needs within the selected assignment.
-Approved leave of a member whose assignment is changed by the Division for operational need or by appointment to a subsequent vacancy created by an interim bidding process will not be subject to review and will remain in approved status.
+Approved casual leave of a member voluntarily accepting a shift assignment as a result of an interim bidding process or return to their original shift assignment as a result of the return of the member whose absence initiated the posting will be subject to review based upon manpower levels and operational needs within the selected assignment.
+Approved casual leave of a member whose assignment is changed by the Division for operational need or by appointment to a subsequent vacancy created by an interim bidding process will not be subject to review and will remain in approved status.

-In the event a member is reassigned or transferred to a position outside the patrol subdivision bureau, creating an interim vacancy in their assignment (i.e. between the annual posting periods) of 30 days or more, the member's vacated position shall be filled using the interim bidding process described above.
+In the event a member is reassigned or transferred to a position outside the patrol bureau, creating an interim vacancy in their assignment (i.e. between the semi-annual posting periods) of 30 days or more, the member's vacated position shall be filled using the interim bidding process described above.
 In the event no eligible member responds to a posting, the Chief retains the same authority to fill the vacancy as described above.
-Approved leave of members assigned to any such vacancy is subject to the same provisions in the paragraph above.
+Approved casual leave of members assigned to any such vacancy is subject to the same provisions in the paragraph above.

-Shift assignments for K 9 officers will be determined by the Chief.
+Shift assignments for K-9 officers will be determined by the Chief.
 A third shift schedule with Sunday/Monday off will be reserved for a K-9 assignment.
-A 2^{nd} shift schedule with Monday/Tuesday off will be reserved for a K-9 assignment.
-If a K-9 officer assigned on 2^{nd} shift has sufficient seniority to bid on a schedule with Sunday/Monday off, he or she will be permitted to do so.
+A 2nd shift schedule with Monday/Tuesday off will be reserved for a K-9 assignment.
+If a K-9 officer assigned on 2nd shift has sufficient seniority to bid on a schedule with Sunday/Monday off, he or she will be permitted to do so.
+A K-9 officer assigned to work with a blood hound will be subject to the normal seniority bid process for days off.

-16.3.
-Scheduling Considerations.
 The Chief of Police maintains the authority to assign a member:

-- (1) During a member's probationary period.
-Who has less than 12 months of service with the Division - (2) A member may not be placed in an assignment following completion of their probationary period until an interim shift bid and selection, which reflects the addition of that member, has occurred. - (3) Who forfeits his or her opportunity to make a shift assignment election - (4) Where the member is restricted under this section from making a shift selection - (5) Where the member returns to patrol assignment during an annual or interim selection process. - (6) Where the member returns to patrol assignment, having not participated in the last annual selection - (7) Where the member on authorized leave and medically unable to perform the duties of a police officer was permitted to participate in the selection process and fails to return on or before thirty (30) days after the effective date of the patrol assignment - (8) To a subsequent vacancy created by an interim bidding process
+- (1) Who has less than 12 months of service with the Division - (2) Who forfeits his or her opportunity to make a shift assignment - (3) Where the member is restricted under this section from making a shift selection - (4) Where the member returns to patrol assignment during a semi-annual or interim selection process.

+- (5) Where the member returns to patrol assignment, having not participated in the last semi-annual selection - (6) Where the member on authorized leave and medically unable to perform the duties of a police officer was permitted to participate in the selection process and fails to return on or before thirty (30) days after the effective date of the patrol assignment - (7) To a subsequent vacancy created by an interim bidding process